microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/connectioninfo.md

 ---
 title: "connectionInfo resource type"
-description: "The connectionInfo object holds the connection information which will be used by ELM to communicate with a resource."
+description: "The connectionInfo object defines the connection information that is used to communicate with a resource."
 author: "markwahl-msft"
 localization_priority: Normal
 ms.prod: "microsoft-identity-platform"